Slovak Volunteer Campaigns

-The Slovak uprising of 1848–1849 (Slovenské povstanie), Slovak Volunteer Campaigns (Slovenské dobrovoľnícke výpravy), Slovak Revolt or the Slovak Revolution occurred in Western parts of Upper Hungary (today mostly Western Slovakia) with the aim of equalizing Slovaks, democratizing political life and achieving social justice within the 1848–49 revolutions in the Habsburg Monarchy.
+The Slovak Volunteer Campaigns, Slovak uprising of 1848–1849, Slovak Revolt or the Slovak Revolution occurred in Western parts of Upper Hungary (today mostly Western Slovakia) with the aim of equalizing Slovaks, democratizing political life and achieving social justice within the 1848–49 revolutions in the Habsburg Monarchy.
 It lasted from September 1848 to November 1849.
 In October 1848, Slovak leaders replaced their original Hungaro-federal program by Austro-federal, called for the separation of a Slovak district (Slovenské Okolie) from the Kingdom of Hungary and for the formation of a new autonomous district within the framework of the Habsburg Monarchy.

+The Slovak Legion did not exceed 1,000 men in strength, while according to some estimates, at least 20,000 Slovak soldiers fought in the Hungarian Honvéd Army against the Austrians in the Hungarian War of Independence of 1848–1849.

 Background

 The year 1848 is well-noted in history as a peaking moment in nationalist sentiment among European nationalities.
 The Slovaks were an important part of the general revolts occurring in the Austrian Empire.
-Inspired by the French Revolution of 1848, a popular uprising in Vienna ousted the reactionary government of Prince Klemens von Metternich on 13 March, 1848.
+Inspired by the French Revolution of 1848, a popular uprising in Vienna ousted the reactionary government of Prince Klemens von Metternich on 13 March 1848.
 This revolutionary fervor soon spread to the Hungarian lands of the Empire (also known as Transleithania).
 On 15 March, mass protests in Buda and Pest along with a proclamation of the Hungarian Diet under direction of Lajos Kossuth saw the Hungarian Kingdom declare itself independent of Habsburg domination.